Charitable Giving Statistics

-Such foundations contribute with $37.1 billion towards all foundation donations.
+Such foundations contribute $37.1 billion toward all foundation donations.
 The three other types together don’t come even close.
 Namely, operating and corporate foundations give $7.5 billion and $5.4 billion, respectively, as evidenced by corporate giving statistics.
-Finally, we have community foundations, whose contribution stands at a modest $5.3 billion.
+Finally, we have community foundations whose contribution stands at a modest $5.3 billion.

 22. More than half of the US overseas assistance comes from private donations.

-The average annual fundraising income for most schools (35%), however, is between $0 and $5,000.
+However, the average annual fundraising income for most schools (35%) is between $0 and $5,000.
 School fundraising statistics show that school groups manage to raise over $1.5 billion each year by selling products.
 About 71% of parents claimed to get involved in such fundraising quests by selling products to family, friends, and colleagues.

 24. Christian church giving now is lower than it used to be during the Great Depression.

-If Americans donated 3.3% of their income at the time, these days they donate only 2.5%.
-Tithing statistics reveal that only 5% of Christians tithe.
-Among those, the majority (80%) donate about 2% of their earnings.
+If Americans donated 3.3% of their income at the time, they would donate only 2.5% of today’s money.
+Only 5% of Christians tithe, and among them, the majority (80%) donate about 2% of their earnings.

 Donor-Advised Fund Charitable Giving

-26. The total value of contributions towards DAFs has been continually reaching record-high amounts.
+26. The total value of contributions towards DAFs has been steadily increasing.